 - A major key to healing from the abuse and alleviating harmful symptoms of PTSD is working with a counselor.

-- An especially effective form of therapy for PTSD sufferers is Eye Movement Desensitization and Reprocessing.
+- An especially effective form of therapy for relationship PTSD sufferers is eye movement desensitization and reprocessing (EMDR).

 *Robyn Gold, LCSW-R, is a psychotherapist in private practice in New York City, who specializes in trauma and PTSD.*

 An abusive relationship can absolutely lead to Post Traumatic Stress Disorder (PTSD).
 To understand why this is, it is first important to understand what trauma does to the brain and how it can impact one’s mental and physical wellbeing.